What’s the Difference Between a Workers’ Comp. and a Personal Injury Claim?

 Contact the Diaz Law Firm if injured in Jackson

-The best advice if you have been injured through an accident that was not your fault is to contact one of our experienced personal injury attorneys at the Diaz Law Firm to discuss the circumstances of your injury and what legal options you have.
-Contact the Diaz Law Firm office on 601-607-3456.
+The best advice if you have been injured in an accident that was not your fault is to contact one of our experienced personal injury attorneys at the Diaz Law Firm to discuss the circumstances of your injury and what legal options you have.
+Contact the Diaz Law Firm online or call the office at 601-607-3456.